LLNL/RAJA/docs/sphinx/user_guide/cook_book.rst

 The following sections show common use case patterns and the recommended RAJA features and policies to use with them.
-They are intended for users to copy and paste into their code and provide guidance on which policy to use with each backend to get good performance.
+They are intended to provide users with complete beyond usage examples beyond what can be found in other parts of the RAJA User Guide.
+In particular, the examples and discussion provide guidance on RAJA execution policy selection to improve performance of user application codes.

 .. toctree::
    :maxdepth: 2